 Falkland Islands Antarctica

-If you want to witness a combination of bountiful wildlife, rich history, and tourist attractions, book a Falkland Islands Antarctica cruise for your first cruise ship trip.
+If you want to witness a combination of bountiful wildlife, rich history and tourist attractions, book a Falkland Islands Antarctica cruise for a first cruise ship trip.
 It is a popular stop for many adventure lovers on their way to Antarctica and is often crowded with visitors.
 The island has a low population, making it ideal for visitors to roam around without getting lost in the crowd.

 Arctic Saga: Spitsbergen via the Faroes and Jan Mayen